 And this is just out of the box!

 If you write crappy code (no amount of tech can save you from that…) it can alert you to problems and fix them before you realise they were there.

 If you’re a bank and your customers can’t transfer money, the dev team will know there is a problem before the call centre gets overwhelmed with angry messages.
 Your deployment can be released to just a handful of users to transparently test it and automatically roll-back if things go awry, only affecting a couple of customers.

-It can even help you take a data-driven approach to business decisions.
+It can even help you take a data-driven or data science approach to business decisions.
 Say 50% of customers going through Tara’s e-commerce checkout don’t actually complete the transaction.
 If you suspect that (say) the position of the button is causing a drop-off you can easily do a split test, log how many people check-out and work out the best solution.